corbado/example-passkeys-php-symfony/README.md

 ### 2.2.
 Configure environment variables

-Use the values you obtained in step 2.1. to configure the following variables inside `/docker/.env`:
+Use the values you obtained in step 2.1. to configure the following variables inside `.env`:
 1. **PROJECT_ID**: The project ID.
 2. **API_SECRET**: The API secret.
 3. **NGROK_TOKEN** Your individual ngrok token.
-Get yours on [ngrok.com](https://ngrok.com) as shown in our [ngrok guide](https://docs.corbado.com/helpful-guides/local-developing-and-testing-with-ngrok).
+(Register at [ngrok](https://dashboard.ngrok.com/signup) to get yours for free)

 ### 2.3.
 Start Docker containers